ml27299/gen-sync/README.md

 # Introduction
-gen-sync is a simple library that allows you to call any asynchronous function in a synchronous way using generators introduced in nodejs 4.X.X and above
+gen-sync is a simple library that allows you to call any asynchronous function in a synchronous way using generators introduced in nodejs 4.X.X and above.
+This library is lightweight and requires no changes to existing asynchronous functions to use.

 ## Basic Usage
 ```javascript